CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_playground/papers/ts_core/the_geometry_of_meaning.md

 This makes TS:

-- fit within a normal configured laptop
+- runs comfortably on a normally configured laptop
 - deterministic
 - replayable
 - stable